Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Since most private lenders only offer one standard repayment plan, you might need to refinance if you want to lower your monthly repayments or get out of debt faster.
 But talk to your servicer first.
 If your financial situation has significantly changed, some providers might be willing to offer an unofficial income-based repayment plan or lengthen your term to help you avoid default.

 How do I put my loans on hold?

 Federal loans come with a wide range of deferment and forbearance options — and each comes with a separate form.
-You can reach out to your servicer to get a copy of the form or download it from the FSA website.
+Reach out to your servicer to get a copy of the form or download it from the FSA website.
 Either way, reach out to your servicer to make sure you’re sending it to the correct address.

 Many private student loan providers also offer deferment or forbearance options if you lose your job or face another financial hardship.
 Some even allow you to pause repayments for no reason at all.
 The process of going into deferment or forbearance varies between servicers — you’ll likely have to reach out to learn what your options are.

 You don’t get to choose your student loan servicer if you have a federal loan — and chances are you weren’t aware of your servicer if you applied for a private student loan.
 But it can have an even larger impact on your experience as a borrower than your lender.
 If you’re with a servicer you don’t like, there are a few ways to switch to one that better fits your needs.